CybersecurityPaladin/SOC-L1-questions/README.md

 when attacker places themself between two communicating parts.

 <ins>**74: (NAT) Network Address Translation**</ins>
-is a mechanism that translates private internal IP addresses into public IP addresses
+is a mechanism that translates private internal IP addresses into public IP addresses.

 <ins>**75: Port forwarding**</ins>
 is a method used in networking to allow external devices to connect to devices on a private network